ConPaaS-team/conpaas/docs/installation.rst

 Virtual Private Networks with IPOP
 ----------------------------------

 Network connectivity between private clouds running on different networks can be achieved in ConPaaS by using IPOP_ (IP over P2P).

+IPOP is useful when you need to deploy ConPaaS instances across multiple clouds.
+IPOP adds a virtual network interface to all ConPaaS instances belonging to an application, allowing services to communicate over a virtual private network as if they were deployed on the same LAN.
+This is achieved transparently to the user and applications - the only configuration needed to enable IPOP is to determine the network's base IP address, mask, and the number of IP addresses in this virtual network that are allocated to each service.

 VPN support in ConPaaS is per-application: each application you create will get its own IPOP Virtual Private Network.
 VMs running in the same application will